 2024 WAEC Biology Answers and Questions Released.

 The Waec biology answers 2024 objective and essay questions are now available.
-The West African Examination Council, WAEC Biology exam paper will be written on Friday, 8th December, 2023.
+The West African Examination Council, WAEC Biology exam paper will be written on Thursday, 23rd May 2024.

-The Waec Biology 2 (Essay) paper will start by 9:30 am and will last for 1hr 40 mins while the biology 1 (Objective) exam will commence at 11:10 am and will last for 50 mins.
+The Waec Biology 2 (Essay) paper will start by 9:30 am and will last for 1hr 40 mins while the Biology 1 (Objective) exam will commence at 11:10 am and will last for 50 mins.

 WAEC Biology Answers 2024.